Dave Eiland: New York Yankees

 After retiring, Eiland joined the Yankees organization and worked as a pitching coach in the minor leagues, starting with the Gulf Coast Yankees in 2003.
 In June, he was reassigned to the Staten Island Yankees in Short Season A-ball.
 Eiland returned to Staten Island for the 2004 season.

 He next coached the Trenton Thunder in 2005 and 2006 before making the jump to Triple-A as the pitching coach of the Scranton/Wilkes-Barre Yankees in 2007.
 During his tenure in the Yankees farm system, Eiland oversaw the development of prospects including Phil Hughes, Joba Chamberlain, and Ian Kennedy.

 Following the 2007 season, Joe Torre and several Yankees coaches—including pitching coach Ron Guidry—were dismissed.
 Dave Eiland was hired as the new Yankees pitching coach for Joe Girardi's staff.
 During his time with the team, Eiland worked extensively with the struggling A.J.
 Burnett.

 He took a personal leave of absence from the Yankees beginning on June 4, 2010, and returned to the team on June 29.
 Though the reason for the absence was never explained, Eiland later alluded to it being related to a family issue.
 It was noted that while he was away from the team, Burnett was 0–5 with an 11.35 ERA in five starts.

 On October 25, Eiland was fired by Brian Cashman.
 He later said he was shocked by the decision.
 When asked about the dismissal, Cashman told reporters "He knows why.
 He was given conditions that needed to be followed.
 So he knows why."
 Eiland then hired agent Burton Rocks.

 Tampa Bay Rays

 After the 2010 season, Eiland joined the Tampa Bay Rays as a special assistant to general manager Andrew Friedman.

 Kansas City Royals

-On October 25, 2011, Eiland was named as the pitching coach for the Kansas City Royals.
+On October 25, 2011, Eiland was named as the pitching coach for the Kansas City Royals, where he would remain through the team's 2015 World Series win.
 He was let go by the Royals after the 2017 season.